Skip to Content

 Calculating Child Support in Rhode Island

-Child support is money the court orders one parent to pay to the other parent to support their child.
+Child support is money that the court orders one parent to pay to the other parent to support their child.
 In support of this, Rhode Island has a formula for figuring out how much child support should be paid in each case.

-Rhode Island child support guidelines are based on numerous factors such as:
+Rhode Island child support guidelines are based on numerous factors, such as:

-- Each parent’s income
+• Each parent’s income

-- Available resources of the parties
+• Available resources of the parties

-- The needs of the child
+• The specific financial resources and needs of the child.

 Calculating child support based on the state’s guidelines can be precise.
 However, there are many factors that can affect the ultimate amount of support.